 Superb cut flowers

 Dianthus ‘Rose Joy’ blooms on long, clean stems.
 So combine this with the lovely colour and form of the blooms, plus the superb perfume, and you have a wonderful cut flower.

 Blooming begins in mid spring and continues through to mid summer.

 Where to use in the garden

 ‘Rose Joy’ is excellent in decorative pots, where the silver foliage mound is attractive all year round.
 Then the superbly scented flowers are your special treats in spring and summer.

 Plant ‘Rose Joy’ beside a sunny path so you can enjoy the wonderful perfume and colour as often as possible.
-Or make a garden edge or groundcover by grouping multiple plants. .
+For instance; make a garden edge or groundcover by grouping multiple plants. .

 Dianthus are very hardy in summer drought periods, tough in frost; and bask in heat.

 They thrive without buckets of water or frequent watering.

 Select a Full Sun position, and make sure the soil is well drained.
 Dianthus enjoy lighter soil conditions, such as sandy, gravel or rocky soils.